PhantomGamesDevelopment/TWM2/README.md

     * Some projectiles are still tied to bosses and killstreaks, these were not altered.
     * For the updated damage types, death messages were added to the system such that PvP kills will be more easily tracked now.
 * Gameplay Changes
+  * All 'Mini-Boss' Zombies will now have green text in their name.
+  * All 'Boss' level enemies will now have gold text in their name.
   * The Helljump 'Oh Lordy' modifier has been changed to 'Reduces the cooldown time of the Zombie Lord's Photon Cannon by 50%'.
   * The RSA Laser Rifle has been renamed to the 'UR-22 Laser Rifle'
 * General Bug Fixes